 Layering for cold weather hiking has many interesting properties and advantages compared to one thick-layered clothing system.
 For example, if condensation and freezing occur within the layered system, it often happens between the layers where it’s much easier to be removed and not within the material.
 It also provides the flexibility necessary to overcome the harmful effects of cold temperatures, especially during high-intense outdoor activity when your body produces up to 10 times more heat than normal.
 In order to achieve a heat balance, donning or doffing a garment should be easily done if necessary.

 Using an integral layered clothing system allows your garments to trap air between the layers for better thermal insulation.
 Of course, different clothing systems have different properties, pros, and cons, though there are some universal hiking apparel requirements for cold protection.
 They are the following:

-The clothing for cold conditions has to provide sufficient thermal insulation in every climatic condition even in the presence of strong wind.
+The clothing for cold conditions has to provide sufficient thermal insulation (wool is among the best materials for this purpose) in every climatic condition even in the presence of strong wind.
 This presents a major challenge to your clothing for cold protection.